EyMaddis/craftingstore.net/README.md

 craftingstore.net
 =================
+> This project has been abandoned and is **not** related to the current software running at CraftingStore.net since 2016.
+The current website hosted at Craftingstore.net is **built from scratch by another web-developer**, it does not share any code or affiliations with this repository.
+If you are looking for the website, please visit [CraftingStore.net](https://craftingstore.net)

 The sources for the abandon craftingstore.net.
 It is a almost fully functional shop management system for Bukkit based Minecraft game servers.